jacobsalmela/tccutil/README.md

   -e | --enable    Enables Accessibility Access for the given Bundle ID or Path.
   -d | --disable   Disables Accessibility Access for the given Bundle ID or Path.
   -v | --verbose   Outputs additional info for some commands.
+       --version   Prints the current version of this utility.
 ```

 ### Examples